 1) Open your browser and go to app.oneder.com.

-3) Enter your ONEder username or the email address associated with your ONEder account into the field on the window that appears and click Send.
+3) A window with a text box will appear.
+Enter your ONEder username, or the email address associated with your ONEder account, and click Send.

 4) A new window will appear telling you that a password reset email has been sent to the email address associated with your ONEder account.